 The bottom line: If you want to be right on the beach, steps away from amazing snorkeling, and have lots of stuff to do, this is a great option.

 We love both spots (and usually stay at both on each trip) but prefer West End.
 It has way less beach but is still on the water and has a happy little hippy vibe.
 There’s basically one main road that’s about a mile long with plenty of shops, bars, restaurants and dive shops.
 Your money will go way further here than at West Bay.

 Snorkeling: Half Moon Bay at West End offers extraordinary snorkeling right from the shore.
 Some people like it better than West Bay and others don’t like it as much—either way though, it’s awesome.
-The water is deeper and there’s more swimming involved in Half Moon Bay than at West Bay.
+The water is deeper and there’s stronger swimming involved in Half Moon Bay than at West Bay.
 At first we thought there were less fish, but after exploring a bit, we found the place where they all hang out.
 If you’re facing the water, swim out and explore the left side.
 The coral here is outstanding, and you’ll find it after swimming through a bit of sea grass.

 Accommodations: There are several low-cost options here.

 — Mr. Tucan’s has affordable rooms in a perfect location for snorkeling and will set up loungers for you at Half Moon.

 — Splash Inn is also close by and has excellent customer service.
 We rent a spacious condo at the Sunset Villas that was operated by Splash Inn.
 The condo was in a little community at the end of the main road.
 It had a community pool and includes daily breakfast and one snorkeling excursion in the price of the rental unit and costs way less than a basic unit at Infinity Bay or Grand Roatan at West Bay.

-Dining: One of our favorite spots is on the second floor of the Beach House (the yellow building).
-The place has gorgeous views and delicious food (the beet, feta, avocado salad is a must).
+Dining: One of our favorite spots is on the second floor of the Beach House.
+The place has gorgeous views, amazing staff, and delicious food (the beet, feta, avocado salad is a must).

 — Update: The Beach House went under a six month renovation and as of 2022 is absolutely outstanding for accommodations and the restaurant.
-It’s no longer yellow, but they still have a few yellow accessories to keep the old, familiar vibe.
 This is the best place to stay and dine in West End. 💯

 There’s also an Argentinian Grill that’s equally as good as the one on West Bay.
 The Sundowner is a great place for cheap happy hour drinks and amazing sunset views from the second floor.
 Also, the Thai Blue Elephant is really good and has lovely views of the water.
 You have to try one of the chicken places for budget-friendly local Caribbean/Honduran dishes.
 You cannot leave without trying baleadas!